 Hallucinations are deceptions, something that is sensed that is not there.
 They are associated with your senses, something you see, hear, taste, touch or smell.
-They occur most commonly in the daytime while awake.
-PD hallucinations are usually visual, seeing someone or something that isn’t there.
-They appear real to the person experiencing them but aren’t visible to other people.3
+They occur most commonly in the daytime while awake.3

 As PD psychosis progresses insight may be lost.
 When this happens caregivers may notice there is increased confusion and agitation, and some people will try to interact with their hallucinatory images.
 The loss of insight can pose dangers to the person with PD and those around them; it requires extra patience and attention from caregivers.3

 Family members and caregivers should be aware of risk factors, and like with other PD changes, report them to the doctor.
 Reversible causes like urinary tract infections, sleep disturbances and medication changes can be addressed, and for most the symptoms will abate.
 Even over-the-counter drugs and supplements can pose risks for people with PD.

-Medication adjustments of antiparkinsonian drugs present a delicate balance to control both motor issues and manage psychological symptoms.1,4 The medical team may swap specific drugs or modify dosages to find the best fit for each person.
-Older people and those with vision problems are also more likely to develop these kinds of psychoses.
+Medication adjustments of antiparkinsonian drugs present a delicate balance to control both motor issues and manage psychological symptoms.
+The medical team may swap specific drugs or modify dosages to find the best fit for each person.
+Older people and those with vision problems are also more likely to develop these kinds of psychoses.1,4

 There are 3 general steps your medical team will take in evaluating your condition:3

 - Assessment – taking a full medical history, evaluating PD stage and determining the impact of psychological symptoms